dimembermatt/TivaBoy/lab-10-c-spaceinvader-matthew-tatians/README.md

     by drawing objects in the buffer and then refreshing to the display.
 This allows for complex manipulation such as object collision, multiple object drawing, etc. *(See Graphics.c and its related files in order to see the working code)*
   4. *Hardware*: This project uses the TI TIVA TM4C1231C3PM microcontroller and associated hardware to operate.
-Schematics of this hardware can be found at:  .
+Schematics of this hardware can be found at: [here](TivaBoy/circuit schematic v1.pdf) .
 This project also contains a 3d printed chassis courtesy of Jason Nyugen at UT to house components and the overall project.
 Solidworks files of this chassis can be found at: .